 The Schlossberg’s ability to retain heat and its mineral richness permeate the personality of the Rieslings, which occupies a prominent place.

 This late flowering grape variety finds ideal ripeness conditions in this terroir.
 The Schlossberg is characterized by wines rich in floral aromas of great finesse.
-Delicate and racy, they reach their fullness after a few years.
+Delicate and full-bodied, it reaches its maturity after a few years.

 Depending on the vintages, they offer a whole range of possibilities for gastronomy.

 The Grand Cru Wineck-Schlossberg rises at an altitude of between 280 and 400 meters, facing the Alsace plain and the city of Colmar.

 Along its steeply slopes, the vine forms a verdant fresco on which is imprinted the immaculate bell tower of the town of Katzenthal.